Volkswagen Polo pricing

 Engine and performance

-There are two engines fitted into the Volkswagen Polo: a frugal 1.0-litre and a performance 2.0-litre, both petrol.
+There are 2 engines installed in the Volkswagen Polo: An economical 1.0-litre and a performance 2.0-litre, both petrol.

 Volkswagen 1.0-litre petrol engine

-On Trendline models, buyers can choose between a five-speed manual, six-speed manual and a seven-speed DSG.
+On Trendline models, buyers can choose between a 6-speed manual and a 7-speed DSG automatic.

 Volkswagen 2.0-litre TSI